0oSaraho0/pp5-ecommerce/README.md

   - As a user it would be nice to give my review a rating out of five for ease of reference
 - I wanted to add replies to the reviews page so that the site owner could reply to customers and solve problems they have, this would add extra user experience value and would deffinately be in the next update if there was one.
   - As a site owner it would be nice to be able to reply to reviews to show a personal touch
+- I would like to add a FAQ page as mentioned above to add more keywords into the site
+- I wanted to add more search options on the producs page so the user could search by colour and size etc on the list view.
+- I wanted to add email confirmation to the donations page but ran out of time so have added a confirmation page instead at the moment.
 # Wireframes

 Home Page